-2. Get a credit card
+2. Apply for a credit card

 3. Make on-time payments

-As you now know, your payment history plays a big role in your credit score.
+Your payment history plays a big role in your credit score.
 That’s why it’s important to get in the habit of making on-time payments, and aim to pay your balance off in full each month.

-4. Get credit for more
+4. Get credit for the bills you pay

 5. Check your credit report

 Because your credit report is so important to your financial health, you’ll want to make sure that it only includes accurate information.
 That’s why it’s important to regularly check the details listed in your credit history and make sure there are no errors.
-If there are errors, you’ll need to dispute them so they don’t affect your credit score.
+If there are errors, you’ll need to dispute them so they don’t bring down your credit score.

 It’s also motivating to check your credit score and watch all your hard work pay off!
 Give yourself a pat on the back each time you get a credit score update and see your number climb.
 You can get a free copy of your credit report to check once each year using AnnualCreditReport.com.

 6. Weigh the pros and cons of opening new accounts

 While opening up new accounts can help grow your credit history, it can also cause your credit score to fluctuate.
 It’s recommended you don’t open a ton of new credit accounts too quickly.
 Opening up multiple accounts can lower your average account age.
 This can have a large impact on your credit score, causing it to drop.

 It’s natural for your credit score to fluctuate as you open and close new credit accounts.
 However, you should be aware of too many changes in a short period of time.
 Weigh the pros and cons of taking on more debt and consider the impact it will have on your credit-building goals.